The History department

 Declared Liberal Arts History majors will maintain a portfolio of writings in the Departmental office and will place in their portfolios a copy of one essay from each History course each semester.
 During the final semester, but no later than the mid-term point, majors will review their portfolio with their major advisor and write a 300 word essay assessing their accomplishments during their course of study in History, especially their ability to analyze and synthesize historical material in writing.

-- You must meet with your advisor at least once each semester to discuss your course of study
+- Meet with your advisor at least once each semester to discuss your progress and prepare for course registration for the following term.

 - No course will be counted toward the major when the grade earned is less than C- (1.7)